-In this article, you’ll discover what Pinterest affiliate marketing is and how you can use it to build your own affiliate marketing income.
+In this article, you’ll discover what Pinterest affiliate marketing is and how you can use it to build your affiliate marketing income.
 Let’s go!

-Pinterest affiliate marketing is exactly what the name suggests: it’s affiliate marketing, using Pinterest as the platform to promote your affiliate links.
 The ultimate goal is the same as in all types of affiliate marketing: getting people to click on your links and earning a commission when they take a certain action (like buying a product) on the platform you’re referring them to.

-The technicalities are quite the same as with other forms of affiliate marketing.
-You sign up to an affiliate network or program, generate affiliate links to interesting products or services you wish to promote, and share those links in content you put out.
+You sign up for an affiliate network or program, generate affiliate links to interesting products or services you wish to promote, and share those links in the content you put out.

 With Pinterest affiliate marketing, you’ll simply do the sharing in content that you publish on Pinterest.